How To Prepare Your Media for a Vub

 It will cover:

-- What makes an appropriate Source Media video
+- What makes good Source Media

 - What makes appropriate Driving Data